What is Curry, Anyways?

 In Japan, a curry is often a mild, sweet yellow dish of meat, vegetables and gravy served with rice.
 In Thailand, curry is crafted from fiery chiles and coconut milk and used mostly as a soup.
 In Jamaica, goat curry uses the island's infamous allspice and pimento spices.
 And in India, curries come in every color and variety under the sun.
 Here's a quick guide for how to make curries, curry sauce & curry pastes to get you started.

 Curry Sauce vs. Curry Paste

 Curry pastes are just a combination of freshly ground curry powders, ginger, garlic, herbs and salt.
 Add all to a food processor or blender and you've got an easy homemade, thick curry pastes (in under 10 minutes!).
 Use your curry paste right away or make a large batch, pack into ice cube trays and freeze in zipper-top bags.
 These pop right out and can be thrown right in the pan without thawing for ease of use.

 Curry pastes can then be used to as a rub or marinade on vegetables & meat or will form the base of a homemade curry sauce (just add liquid!).

 How to make curry sauce out of a paste?
 Easy: just add liquid.
 While you can buy pastes and curry sauce pre-made, the best ones are, of course, homemade.
 Just make them in big batches, freeze & use when you need.

 For Indian curries: typically yogurt, cream or milk, plus stock.
-Indian curry sauces tend to be yellow, red or brown, often depending on the spices, veggies or meat used.
+Indian curry sauces tend to be yellow, red or brown, often depending on the Indian spices used, veggies or meat used.

 For Thai curries: typically chicken or vegetable stock, plus coconut milk.
 Thai curries come in 3 main colors: yellow, green and red.